Kornhaas/Brick_Manager/LABEL_PRINTED_FEATURE.md

 # Label Printed Feature

-This document describes the new "Label Printed" feature added to the Lego Manager application.
+This document describes the new "Label Printed" feature added to the Bricks Manager application.

 ## Overview